 These degree programme and examination regulations have been worded carefully to be up to date; however, errors cannot be completely excluded.
-The official German text available at the Examinations Office is the version that is legally binding.
+The official German text available from L1 - Legal Affairs and Academic Quality Management is the version that is legally binding.